 The Trail Network

-Here is another thing that I found fascinating.
-Just Like Galbraith Mountain, Chuckanut Mountain also has a vast network of hiking and biking trails.
-It’s not as extensive.
-But the trails cover a massive portion of the range.
+Another fascinating thing I found was the vast network of hiking and biking trails like Galbraith Mountain.
+It’s not as extensive, but the routes cover a significant portion of the mountain range.

-There is also a network of biking trails over on Blanchard Hill.
-It’s just southeast of here by Oyster Dome.
-So the two biking networks connect through access roads low down near the saddle.
+There is another trail system over on Blanchard Hill to the southeast by Oyster Dome.
+The two biking networks connect through access roads down by the saddle.

 See more trip photos here.